 Sunset Theater in Asheboro was the site of the 1946 Bur-Mill Christmas Party.
 Employees' families pose for a group picture.
 Names Unknown.
 Donated by James Reid Harrell, Jr.

 Courtesy of The Asheboro Public Library Randolph Room

-We publish The Genealogical Journal 3 times a year.
-The journal will contain material that is of interest to historians and genealogists with roots in Randolph County and the surrounding area.
-Since the county was formed from Guilford in 1779, which was part of Rowan and Orange prior to 1771, some data from those and neighboring counties may be included.
-Contributions of unpublished material: Bible records, old letters, diaries and other private papers will be welcomed by the editors(s).
+We publish The Genealogical Journal on a quarterly basis.
+The Journal will contain material that is of interest to historians and genealogists with roots in Randolph County and the surrounding area.
+Since the county was formed from Guilford in 1779, which was part of Rowan and Orange prioer to 1771, some data from those and neighboring counties may be included.
+Contributions of unpublished material: Bible records, old letters, diaries and other private papers will be welcomed by the editor(s).

 Queries are free to all members but must be accompanied by a pedigree chart relative to the same unless formerly filed.